 Email Me the Recipe!

-From time to time, we'll send you the best of Well Plated.
-Already registered?
-Log in here.
+From time to time, we'll send you Well Plated emails.
+You can unsubscribe anytime.
+Have an account?
+Log In.

 - The Easy Appetizer We All Need.
-Okay, it’s not Greek Yogurt Ranch Dip easy (I mean, is anything that easy?), but as far as non-dip apps go, veggie pizza is pretty dang simple and ideal for making ahead—which leaves you more time for enjoying Skinny Margaritas.
+Okay, itโs not Greek Yogurt Ranch Dip easy (I mean, is anything that easy?), but as far as non-dip apps go, veggie pizza is pretty dang simple and ideal for making aheadโwhich leaves you more time for enjoying Skinny Margaritas.

 - Better Than the Original.
-I swap the sour cream or mayo for Greek yogurt, and give you some additional options to healthify your veggie pizza—you can opt for whole wheat pizza dough instead of a crescent roll crust and use reduced-fat cream cheese instead of full-fat.
+I swap the sour cream or mayo for Greek yogurt, and give you some additional options to healthify your veggie pizzaโyou can opt for whole wheat pizza dough instead of a crescent roll crust and use reduced-fat cream cheese instead of full-fat.

 - Tastier, Too.
 While most veggie pizzas add dill and garlic powder to the cream cheese spread, I add onion powder for extra savoriness, a little bit of kosher salt to complement the fresh veggies, and juuuust enough cayenne to make things interesting.
 It’s like ranch without the packet.

-The Ingredients
+Key Ingredients

 For the Crust: